 sudo systemctl start netdata sudo systemctl enable netdata sudo systemctl status netdata

 Step 3.
 Configure Firewall Rule.

-To allow traffic on port 19999 enters the below command:
+To allow traffic on port 19999 enter the below command:

 sudo ufw allow 19999/tcp